 Just like us, the population of our gut microbiome needs nourishment, a primary form which is inulin.

 Inulin is a natural storage carbohydrate and is used by plants for reserving energy as well as regulating cold resistance.
-It is present in more than 36,000 species of plants including: artichokes, leaks, onion, bananas, garlic, asparagus, chicory root, and sugar beets.
+It is present in more than 36,000 species of plants including artichokes, leeks, onion, bananas, garlic, asparagus, chicory root, and sugar beets.

 Otherwise known as a prebiotic, inulin serves as food for beneficial bacteria, and when these beneficial bacteria are well-fed, the population increases and we reap the rewards.